oven-baked pork chops in a white ceramic roasting tray

 • Bake: Place the roasting tray in the oven.
 Bake for 12–15 minutes, depending on the thickness, or until the internal temperature reaches 63°C / 145°F. Flip the chops halfway through the cooking process.

 • Rest: Remove the chops from the oven and let them rest for 5 minutes, covered with foil.
 This step locks in the juices.
+Enjoy!

 Notes

-OR broil them after baking.
+Or broil them after baking.
 Instead of searing the chops, turn on the broil setting for 2-4 minutes and flip the chops midway through.

 Additionally, when the baking tray is removed from the oven, cover it with foil or a lid.
 Again, this helps to retain moisture and keep the chops tender and juicy.